AlbertMietus/DocIdeas.hg/CCastle/4.Blog/a.Heisenbug.rst

 ------------

 The chain of `Sieve`\s will grow as we find more primes.
 When an *int* isn’t filtered-out and so reaches the `Finder` a *new prime* is found.
-Then, a new Sieve component is created and inserted into the chain.
+Then, a new Sieve element is created and inserted into the chain.
 |BR|
 This is done by the Main component (which is signaled by the Finder) [#orVariant]_.

 Therefore, `Main` remembers the ``last_sieve`` and reconnects its output to the newly creates `Sieve`.
 And temporally connects that new-Sieve’s output to the Finder.
 For every newly found prime, this repeats.
 |BR|
-This detail is shown in the **With Details** sidebar diagram; where the `Finder` and `Main` component and all messages to/from them are shown.
+This detail is shown in the **With Details** sidebar diagram; where the `Finder` and `Main` and all its messages are shown too.

 Assuming the initial “conceptual” order, you will see the same Sieve(s) become alive (“new” message), and are added to the end of the sieve chain.
 The integers still flow (now, shown as “try(`int`)” messages) by this sieve.